ckeditor/ckeditor5/docs/framework/contributing/testing-environment.md

 The CKEditor&nbsp;5 testing environment uses a popular setup with [Karma](https://karma-runner.github.io), [webpack](https://webpack.github.io/), [babel-loader](https://github.com/babel/babel-loader) and [Istanbul](https://github.com/gotwarlost/istanbul).
 We created some [npm scripts](https://docs.npmjs.com/cli/run-script) which glue all these pieces and special requirements for CKEditor together.

-Each CKEditor&nbsp;5 package has its own tests suite (see for example the [engine's tests](https://github.com/ckeditor/ckeditor5/tree/master/packages/ckeditor5-engine/tests)), however, the test runner is available in the root of the [`ckeditor5`](https://github.com/ckeditor/ckeditor5) repository which is the central development environment.
-The actual code of the test runner is implemented in the [`@ckeditor/ckeditor5-dev-tests`](https://www.npmjs.com/package/@ckeditor/ckeditor5-dev-tests) package and can be easily reused outside of `ckeditor5`.
+Each CKEditor&nbsp;5 package has its own tests suite (see for example the [engine's tests](https://github.com/ckeditor/ckeditor5/tree/master/packages/ckeditor5-engine/tests)).
+However, the test runner is available in the root of the [`ckeditor5`](https://github.com/ckeditor/ckeditor5) repository which is the central development environment.
+The actual code of the test runner is implemented in the [`@ckeditor/ckeditor5-dev-tests`](https://www.npmjs.com/package/@ckeditor/ckeditor5-dev-tests) package and can be reused outside of `ckeditor5`.

 <info-box hint>
 	Both automated and manual tests support TypeScript.
 Simply use the `.ts` extension.